Day 88 Greeting Card Stockpile

 I used to take a few minutes after Christmas, go quickly through cards received, cut out any picture I liked, punch a hole in it and use them for to/from labels the next year.
 I loved doing that.

-deanna w. says
+deanna w.
+Said,

 One time I used the same b’day card to hubby 3 years in a row.
 He never noticed.
 I think I’ll retire it this year though.

-Colleen Madsen says
+Colleen Madsen Said,

 Good question Deanna, that was a long time ago so I don’t really remember.
 I guess I probably covered wording up on the outside to change wedding to anniversary, thank you to birthday etc and removed the original and put a new sentiment inside to match the front.